alvarotrigo/fullPage.js/README.md

 - `normalScrollElementTouchThreshold` : (default `5`) Defines the threshold for the number of hops up the html node tree Fullpage will test to see if `normalScrollElements` is a match to allow scrolling functionality on divs on a touch device.
 (For example: `normalScrollElementTouchThreshold: 3`)

 - `bigSectionsDestination`: (default `null`) Defines how to scroll to a section which size is bigger than the viewport.
 By default fullPage.js scrolls to the top if you come from a section above the destination one and to the bottom if you come from a section below the destination one.
 Possible values are `top`, `bottom`, `null`.

+- `enableHorizontalTouch`: (default `true`) Defines if on mobile devices you can move horizontally by swiping

+- `enableVerticalTouch`: (default `true`) Defines if on mobile devices you can move horizontally by swiping

 - `keyboardScrolling`: (default `true`) Defines if the content can be navigated using the keyboard.